abhishekk-ml/abhishekk-ml.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a research scientist at Google Brain.
-My research lies in the broad area of machine learning and artificial intelligence.
-I am particularly interested in designing principled methods for improved robustness and generalization in machine learning, and in generative models of high dimensional data.
+My research lies in the broad area of artificial intelligence and machine learning.
+I am particularly interested in generative models of high dimensional data, and in designing principled methods for improved robustness and generalization in machine learning.

-Before Google, I was a research staff member at IBM TJ Watson Research Center in Yorktown Heights, NY.
+Before Google, I was a researcher at IBM TJ Watson Research Center in Yorktown Heights, NY.
 Even before that, I graduated with a Ph.D. from Department of Computer Science at University of Maryland where my advisor was [Hal Daumé III](http://www.umiacs.umd.edu/~hal).
 I also spent time working on robust automatic speech recognition during my Masters at [CRSS](http://crss.utdallas.edu), advised by [John H. L. Hansen](http://www.utdallas.edu/~john.hansen).